aridjayarecipes/cutesrecipes.web.app/content/post/2424-easiest-way-to-make-perfect-lazy-day-black-beans-and-rice.md

 1. add your seasonings *salt, pepper and garlic powder*
 1. just wait
 1. and wait
-1. viola! it&#39;s ready! get a paper plate so u can just throw em&#39; in the can when youre done.. it&#39;s your lazy day.. heck no to dishwashing today.it&#39;s good w/ fried chicken, andouille sausage or pan smeared stake
+1. viola! it's ready! get a paper plate so u can just throw em' in the can when youre done.. it's your lazy day.. heck no to dishwashing today.it's good w/ fried chicken, andouille sausage or pan smeared stake